 #4 Don’t forget the treats

 Finally, in order to successfully potty train a dog after moving to a new home, it’s wise to keep more than a few treats within reach.
-Each time the dog pees or poops outside, get excited and throw a few treats to it.
+Each time the dog pees or poops outside, .
 After all, you have to keep positive reinforcement in mind if you want the dog to learn quickly.

 Final thoughts on how to potty train a dog after moving